-Delhi’s municipal byelaws governing buildings are notoriously rigid and complex and on smaller plots, the volumes are almost pre-ordained by the enormous pressure to utilize every square inch.
-Larger sites can offer more flexibility, but this is rarely exploited by developers and most of the new buildings on the street follow a similar pattern of leaving the required open space on all four sides as a hard paved area, limiting the garden to the terrace.
-Our clients were a single family that needed an large living areas, along with an apartment that could be let out and a penthouse for one of the siblings, who also happened to be an architect.
+Delhi’s municipal bye-laws governing buildings are notoriously rigid and complex and on smaller plots, the volumes are almost pre-ordained by the enormous pressure to utilize every square inch.
+Larger sites can offer more flexibility, but this is rarely exploited by developers and most of the new buildings on the street following a similar pattern of leaving the required open space on all four sides as a hard-paved area, limiting the garden to the terrace.
+Our clients were a single family that needed large living areas, along with an apartment that could be let out and a penthouse for one of the siblings, who also happened to be an architect.

 At the rear, the larger width of the building meant that we could place 3, rather than the usual 2 bedrooms facing the rear garden, allowing for a compact plan that limits circulation areas.
 A family lounge & dining overlook a large central courtyard as well as a deeply shaded deck on the southern face.